lukstafi/navi-parens/README.md

 Some Navi Parens commands will misbehave if they are executed before a document editor is fully initialized.
 Specifically, the `Semantic` and `JumpToBrackets` modes require the corresponding initializations, while the `Indentation` and `Raw` modes are good-to-go right away since they only look at the text of a document.

+As of v0.9.9, the indentation scope logic is not tailored for code mixing tab characters and spaces.

 ## Notes from a former Emacser

 Coming from Emacs, I appreciate and suggest: